No. 301 Polish Bomber Squadron: No. 301 Squadron (Bomber Command)

-Prior to the outbreak of World War II, the Polish government signed an agreement with the Royal Air Force which stipulated in part that should war break out with Germany two Polish bomber squadrons would be created on British soil, with an additional two squadrons formed en cadre.
+Before the outbreak of World War II, the Polish government signed an agreement with the Royal Air Force which stipulated in part that should war break out with Germany two Polish bomber squadrons would be created on British soil, with an additional two squadrons formed en cadre.
 During the German and Soviet invasion of Poland in September 1939 the country was overrun too quickly to allow for these units to be formed.
 Polish airmen who were able to escape Poland got to France rather than England, and were incorporated into the Polish air units being established there.
-Only 300 airmen and 2000 ground crew arrived in the United Kingdom, starting from December 1939.
+Only 300 airmen and 2,000 ground crew arrived in the United Kingdom, starting from December 1939.
 With the fall of France the following spring Polish airmen began arriving in the United Kingdom in larger numbers.

 Polish airmen were initially stationed at a military camp in Eastchurch.
 On 11 June 1940 the Air Ministry agreed to form two Polish bomber squadrons first.
 On 1 July 1940, No. 300 Polish Bomber Squadron was created.
 It was the first of such Polish air units.
 Three weeks later a second Polish bomber unit, No. 301 (Polish) Squadron was formed on 22 July at RAF Bramcote.
 It was first planned, that this unit would take over traditions and airmen of Polish pre-war 4th Aviation Regiment in Toruń in Pomerania region, but this policy was abandoned when more airmen arrived from France (the first commander Roman Rudkowski was from the 4th Aviation Regiment).
 The Squadron however unofficially used a badge of pre-war 41st Reconnaissance Eskadra from the 4th Regiment.
 Only on 30 June 1942 the unit was given the Polish name Ziemi Pomorskiej (of Land of Pomerania).

 301 (Polish) Squadron was initially commanded by podpułkownik (W/Cdr) Roman Rudkowski, and was equipped with 16 Fairey Battle light bombers.
 The unit had 24 all Polish three-men aircrews.
 Maintenance and servicing of the aircraft should have been performed by 180 ground crewmen, but in reality in July 1940 there were less than 90 (the ground crew were mostly Polish as well).
 On 17 August 1940 the squadron was attached to No. 1 (Bomber) Group RAF, along with No. 300 (Polish) Squadron, and on 28 August was relocated to RAF Swinderby.
 The squadron flew its first combat mission on 14 September 1940.
 Three aircraft took part in a night bombing raid against German invasion barges intended for Operation Sea Lion, which had been collected at Boulogne.
 The date of the raid was later declared the date of the squadron's feast.
 The squadron suffered its first combat loss on 25 September 1940 when one of their Fairey Battles crashed over England (the loss was attributed to German night fighter, but a friendly fire incident was also suggested).
 In the following weeks the squadron bombed ports of Boulogne, Calais and Ostend without losses, performing a last mission on 15 October 1940.